openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-deviceStandby.md

 **Error codes**

-For details about the error codes, see [Background Task Management Error Codes](../errorcodes/errorcode-backgroundTaskMgr.md).
+For details about the error codes, see [backgroundTaskManager Error Codes](../errorcodes/errorcode-backgroundTaskMgr.md).

 | ID | Error Message            |
 | ---- | --------------------- |